Some recent research may help us find ways to use our kids’ sensory processing difficulties to help them eat a wider

-But if the color is the only thing that bothers your picky eater, whether this is a child with autism or someone else in your family, why not simply color the food with an all-natural food dye, such as a food dye made with vegetables?
+But if the color is something that bothers your picky eater, whether this is a child with autism or someone else in your family, why not simply color the food with an all-natural food dye, such as a food dye made with vegetables?

 We found for you, on Youtube, this easy to implement set of recipes to create natural dyes for your child’s food, until his Mendability therapy brings him to a typical choice of food in its real color.